 Here’s what Hubspot’s CSAT feedback survey looks like:

-The biggest strength CSAT has over other user survey types is simplicity.
+The CSAT’s biggest strength over other user surveys is simplicity.
 It’s very easy to close the feedback loop and gather valuable information about specific user experiences.

-You can use CSAT to measure customer satisfaction after a user activates the feature or experiences an aha moment, before the customer renews the product (or upgrades), or after customer support sessions.
+Use CSAT to measure customer satisfaction after a user activates a feature or experiences an aha moment before a renewal or upgrade, or after receiving support.

 CES survey: Learn if your product is easy to use

 CES stands for Customer Effort Score.
-It measures how much effort customers need to invest in order to complete a task within your prodcut.
-Together with user onboarding tools, CES surveys can help you understand how difficult your product is to use.
+It measures how much effort customers need to invest in order to complete a task within your product.
+Together with user onboarding tools, CES surveys show you how difficult your product is to use.

 So, what’s the best time to ask for the Customer Effort Score?

 - After users reach a milestone or experience success with your product